Saturday, December 19, 2015

 Head – 0.5 out of 3 mugs

 The beverage was average in zip.
-Low carbonation a slight creamy taste.
-It did not provide a lasting impression.
+It had low carbonation and a slightly creamy taste, but it could have left a lasting impression.

 Post Consumption Impression – 1 out of 3 mugs

-While it was not considered bad, the more I drank the less I appreciated the beverage.
-There is more of a slight root beer taste with excessive sugar taste.
-It reminds me of a moderately flat Barq’s
+Although it was not deemed unpleasant, the more I consumed, the less I found enjoyable about the beverage.
+It possesses a subtle root beer flavor with excessive sugar content.
+It evokes a sense of a moderately flat Barq’s.

 Would I recommend this at 4 out of 12 mugs?

-If you were to have several friends who wanted to try this, go ahead but limit the brew to 2 ounces.
-As the first taste was tolerable, just finishing the bottle was the issue
+If you have several friends who wish to try this, proceed, but limit the brew to 2 ounces.
+The initial taste was tolerable, but the difficulty in finishing the bottle was the primary concern.

 No comments: